Pilgrim Gear & Packing Guide

 Convertible Hiking Trousers

-Zip-off trousers give you full pants for cool mornings and shorts for warm afternoon stages.
+Zip-off for cool mornings and warm afternoons.
 Two pairs covers 10 days with washing.
-Quick-dry fabric only — cotton jeans are not suitable for the trail.
+No cotton jeans.

 Mid Layer